moms night out

 To step out of the homestead

-And find a sec to cram in
+She finds a sec to cram in

-Time to straighten our hair
+Time to straighten her hair

-And layer on some bold makeup
+And layer bold makeup

 The above feeling so rare

-The moms drink and we eat
+The moms drink, chat, and eat

 Swap stories, mingle, vent

-Dance together to cool beats
+Dance together to new beats

-We will do this more often
+"We will do this more often!"

-The moms shout out lies to themselves
+(The moms shout out lies to themselves)

-It feels ducking stupendous
+"It feels ducking stupendous

-To be alone and by ourselves
+To be alone, by ourselves!"

 But by about 10 o'clock

-Yawning gets a bit out of hand
+The yawning gets out of hand

-As each mom secretly yearns
+As each mom secretly wishes

 For an invisible kickstand